tptibbett/UsefulCode/R/README.md

 ## Chicago_FoodInspection.R
 This script utilizes ggmap, stringr, plyr, MASS, and randomForest packages using a real world data set of Health Code Violations.
 One of the obstacles was that violations were not easily converted to factors; furthermore, multiple violations were recorded in the same dataframe cell, needing extraction.
 The code first plots where the violations took place at user-input data ranges and considers potential factors with GLM and randomForest.
 This code was driven by my desire to practice with text analysis.
 This script is under construction.

+## KNearestNeighbor.R
+This script conducts KNN on the Iris sample data set.
+It also includes simple ways to explore/visualize data, using the psych, ggvis, class, and gmodels libraries.
+This is simply a helper script which is easily altered to run more complex analyses.

 ## SEM_USElection.R
 This code utilizes the lavaan library to do structural equation modeling.
 The impetus was a US Presidential Election study and the emotional reactions and life satisfaction changes in a longitudinal study.
 In the code, I create four SEM models and compare them.
 This code was driven by my academic projects in the Emotion Science Lab.